eliranwong/wsl2/README.md

 # Setup Other GUI Apps

-sudo apt install geany geany-plugins rxvt-unicode gnome-terminal thunar sqlitebrowser falkon gthumb gedit gnome-keyring
+sudo apt install geany geany-plugins rxvt-unicode gnome-terminal thunar sqlitebrowser firefox-esr falkon gthumb gedit gnome-keyring libsecret*

+[Remarks: ibus works with all GUI apps tested in both WSL1 & WSL2 whereas fcitx works only in some applications in WSL1.
+At the time of writing, fcitx is broken in WSL2.]<br>
+[Remarks: Some of GUI apps above, e.g. falkon, work only in version 2 of WSL.]<br>
-[Remarks: gnome-keyring is required for running mailspring.]
+[Remarks: gnome-keyring & libsecret* are required for running mailspring.]

 * Office<br>
 wps office [https://www.wps.com/download] shows better compatibilities with ms files than libreoffice.

 * mail client<br>
 mailspring is available for download at https://getmailspring.com/.
 Mailspring works with gmail signin whereas thunderbird doesn't.
 To verify gmail signin with mailspring, use Linux browser installed in WSL2 instead of using browser installed in Windows directory.
+To work with signin of multiple gmail accounts use, chrome / firefox / opera instead of falkon.

 # Setup mlocate